top of page

 MESS UP

-B) to do something good to correct or balance a mistake or delay
+B) to do something good to correct a mistake or delay

 SLIP UP